It's normal for children to feel worried or anxious from time to time. For example, when they're starting school or nursery, or moving to a new area.

 An appointment with your GP is a good place to start.

 Talk to the GP on your own or with your child.
-If your child is comfortable they could speak to the GP without you being in the room, with your consent.
+Your child could speak to the GP without you being in the room, if you give your consent and they feel comfortable doing so.

-If your child doesn't want to see a doctor, they may be able to get help from a local youth counselling service.
+If your child does not want to see a doctor, they may be able to get help from a local youth counselling service.

 Treatments for anxiety disorders in children